Trends

 -

-Does the proportion of people with disability who have not experienced discrimination vary for Aboriginal and Torres Strait Islander people and non-Indigenous Australians?
+Does the proportion of people with disability who have not experienced discrimination vary for First Nations people and non-Indigenous Australians?

-The data in the graph and the table below show the proportion of people with disability (aged 15 and over) who have not experienced discrimination due to disability in the last 12 months, by Aboriginal and Torres Strait Islander status.
-In 2018, 80% of Indigenous Australians with disability had not experienced discrimination due to disability, compared with 91% of non-Indigenous Australians.
+The data in the graph and the table below show the proportion of people with disability (aged 15 and over) who have not experienced discrimination due to disability in the last 12 months, by Indigenous status.
+In 2022, 80% of First Nations people with disability and 90% of non-Indigenous people with disability had not experienced discrimination due to disability.

 More detailed data by age group are shown in the table.